getsolus/help-center-docs/docs/packaging/packaging-practices.md

 In these instances it is possible to override the default assignment by way of patterns.
 These are simply a list of paths or globs to ensure a particular file, or set of files, end up in the desired location.

 The `patterns` key expects a `dict(s)` argument.
 The default key for each pattern is assumed to be the `name` of the package, so omitting the name would place files into the main package.
 The value should be a path or pattern you wish to match, ensuring files go to a specific location.

-In this example from libjpeg-turbo, we move all documentation into the `docs` subpackage:
+In this example from `libjpeg-turbo`, we move all documentation into the `docs` subpackage:

 ```
 patterns:
     - docs: [/usr/share/man]
 ```

-This example, taken from the wayland package, ensures the binaries from `/usr/bin` and the `/usr/share/wayland` are located in the `devel` subpackage:
+This example, taken from the `wayland` package, ensures the binaries from `/usr/bin` and the directory `/usr/share/wayland` are located in the `devel` subpackage:

 ```
 patterns: